Renanzineo69/Renanzineo69/README.md

-- 👋 Hi, I’m @Renanzineo69
+- 👋 Hello there, my name is Renan
-- 👀 I’m interested in programming, but I don't know how
+- 👀 I’m interested in programming random stuff that nobody will use
-- 🌱 I’m currently learning Python, or trying to
+- 🌱 I’m currently learning Python, JavaScript, HTML and CSS
-- 💞️ I’m looking to collaborate on anything that I can
 - 📫 How to reach me renanbcunha2002@gmail.com